HubSpot/cms-react/docs/reference/cms-components.md

 #### @hubspot/cms-components/Cta

-The Cta component insert Cta HTML into the DOM.
+The Cta component inserts Cta HTML into the DOM.

 ##### Props